-Calendar Description: Students will be expected to critically evaluate current theory, research, and practice in the field of Organizational Psychology, with content emphasizing primary readings.
-Student presentations, project work, and debates will emphasize the importance of linking knowledge with practice.
-Topics include motivation, leadership, teamwork, organizational culture and change.
+Calendar Description: Students will be expected to critically evaluate current theory, research, and practice in the field of Organizational Psychology with content emphasizing primary readings.
+Student presentations, project work, and debates will emphasize the implications for linking knowledge and practice.
+Topics may include motivation, leadership, teamwork, organizational culture, and workplace attitudes.

-Specific Course Description: The primary focus of this course will be on exploring several areas related to organizational psychology, covering one major topic area per week (or more depending on the breadth of the topic).
-This course seeks to develop competencies surrounding both knowledge acquisition and application to different organizational settings.
-As such, students will read chapters and articles and discuss the major trends and applications of the chosen topics, with emphasis on applying the literature toward diagnosing and solving problems related to the workplace.
+Specific Course Description: The primary focus of this course will be on the major areas of motivation and leadership/influence in the workplace context.
+This course seeks to develop competencies surrounding both knowledge acquisition and application.
+As such, while you will read and discuss the major areas in these two bodies of literature, emphasis will also be placed on how to apply this literature towards diagnosing and solving problems related to leadership and motivation in the workplace.